 - Share Price Trend

-- Book Value per Share (BVPS) Trend
+- Book Value per Share (BVPS) Stability

-- Price-to-Book Value (P/BV) Ratio Analysis
+- Price-to-Book Value Ratio (P/BV) Analysis